MadhavBahl/shebang-everything/README.md

 The process used to expand wildcard pattern into a list of files and/or directories (or basically paths) is called Globbing.

-Wild Cards can be used with most of the commands that require file/dir path as arguement.
+Wild Cards can be used with most of the commands that require file/dir path as argument.
 (Example ls,rm,cp etc).

 ### Some Commonly Used Wildcards